ieith/run_green_site/Lessons learned.md

 - figure encapsulates all types of media.
 - figcaption is used to describe the media in figure.
 - video, embed, and audio elements are used for media files

+## <ins>Editing in real time</ins>
+Using Dev tools on the browser, we can adjust the source code for a given element by right clicking and choosing inspect (diff sheets can be found on source tab).
+The changes are shown in the browser but the seesion is local and temp so changes are not perpetual.
+This means changes can be made but any screw ups aren't permanent.
+Copy what you like to add to the proper docs later 🙌